 6. Get Inspired by The Work of Others

 Buy or bring back from travel albums of animal photographers.
 Watch them filming.
 To understand in which direction to go, you need to be inspired by good photography.
 One should know well the tendencies in the world of animalistic art.

 I have a vast collection of photo albums from the world’s best wildlife photographers.
 I know many personally.
 From every trip, from every festival, I bring new albums.
 Often I open them and get inspired for new projects.

 Try to analyze other photographers’ frames, study the technical component of the images, and think about how to apply similar techniques in your case.
 It is always worth noting for yourself the strengths in other people’s pictures.
 It will be easier for you to correctly frame the frame to shoot something new in the future.
 However, you do not need to create idols for yourself.
 Remember that all photographers are equal and can convey the beauty of this world in different ways.

 The unique style is the result of painstaking work: “Only after a thousand presses of the trigger, after hundreds of photos, after a meticulous analysis of the pictures, you can understand that wildlife photography is your genre.”

 Remember not to leave hundreds of photos of the same type.
-It is better to leave one and delete the rest.
+It is better to go one and delete the rest.
 Only the best should be shown to your viewer.

-Don't chase popularity.
-Shoot for your own pleasure.
+Don’t chase popularity.
+Shoot for your pleasure.
 Mastery will surely come to you over time.
-After all, if you know exactly what should be shown to people and how you can surprise them, they will definitely recognize you, and your photos will be appreciated.
+After all, if you know exactly what should be shown to people and how to surprise them, they will recognize you, and your photos will be appreciated.

-Patience and the ability to wait are the secret to a brilliant result.
+Patience and the ability to wait are the secrets to a brilliant result.